coreline/ZDDIC_FINDER/README.md

 - Ranges
 - Ranges tables

- To install the tool create program ZDDIC_FINDER and insert source code into it.
+ To install the tool use [abapGit](https://github.com/abapGit/abapGit/) or create program ZDDIC_FINDER and insert source code into it.

 # Examples